 One note to make about this herb is that it can take a few months for results to appear as it is slow acting.
 This is the go-to natural treatment for hormonal female acne!
 We recommend a vegan, therapeutic-grade Vitex for best results.

 3. Vitamin A – Also known as the “Natural Accutane” is an antioxidant that aids in the shedding of skin cells.
-Vitamin A helps prevent acne by ensuring your pores stay clear and free of excess cells that clog the pores and cause a breakout.
+Vitamin A for acne ensures your pores stay clear and free of excess cells that clog the pores and cause a breakout.
 Additionally, the antioxidant properties act as an anti-inflammatory for the skin, reducing redness and swelling.
 To learn more, visit my page Vitamins To Heal Your Acne.

 We’d love to hear what has or hasn’t worked for you in holistically fighting acne!
-Share with us on our blog page, or contact us for a virtual acne consultation to further discuss effective natural acne treatments for clearer, beautiful skin.
+Share with us on our blog page, or contact us for a Online Acne Consultation to further discuss effective natural acne treatments for clearer, beautiful skin.

 Kresser, Chris.
 “5 Uncommon Uses For Probiotics.”
 Chris Kresser.
 Chris Kesser.
 Web.
 17 Oct.
 2014.